 - Discussions of the socio-political origin of terrorism as a means of achieving certain ends.

-- Case studies of specific terrorist and insurgency movement in South/South Asia, Middle East and Europe.
+- Case studies of specific terrorist and insurgency movement in South/South East Asia, Middle East and Europe.

 - The public policy response to terror including most significantly the US response to 9/11

 - The relationship between terrorist organisations and the mass media